Moving Your Piano with MVM Moving

 How Much Does It Cost to Move a Piano?

 The cost of moving a piano with MVM varies with the moving circumstances and size of the piano.
 In general, we charge a flat hourly rate for this service based on the number of movers needed to complete the job safely.
 Larger pianos as well as ones located in basements or second story rooms often require additional manpower which does increase the hourly rate.
-For a better idea on pricing and the time to complete, call us at 844-424-MOVE (844-424-6683).
+For a better idea on pricing and the time to complete, call us at 844-424-MOVE (844-424-6683), use the contact form to the right, or email us at email@example.com.

 Piano Moving Valuation Coverage